brant-ruan/vpss/README.md

 ## Workflow

+### Overview

 The workflow of VPSS is shown as below:

 <img src="images/overview.jpg" alt="workflow" width="70%" />

 Please refer to [the paper](https://arxiv.org/pdf/2506.01342) for more details.

+Note that some steps in the workflow may take a very long time to finish.
+We recommend using tools like `tmux` or `screen` to avoid unexpected interruptions.

 ### Step 1: Dependency Graph Construction